A Roommate Agreement is a contract between tenants living in the same home that outlines shared expenses and house rules.

 If necessary, write down any extra stipulations after all roommates agree.

-You may run into disagreements over situations not covered in your roommate agreement, so be prepared to add to the house rules in the future.
+You may encounter disagreements over situations not covered in your roommate agreement, so be prepared to add to the house rules in the future.

 Writing a good roommate agreement is essential in preventing conflict among roommates.